RadicalEd360/StowConfigs/README.md

 # Stowed Configuration Files

-these files are used as a starting template to build new rices, configurations, etc.
+these files are used as in combination with GNU stow to get up and running really quickly.

 I will be improving upon them as time goes on.